radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/update-environment.md

 ### Update version number and nodes

 Once you have started the environment update workflow, a dialog box appears containing the fields required to update the environment version and number of FID nodes.
-To update your environment, you must provide the correct version number that corresponds with your current version number of Cloud Manager and the number of FID nodes to display.
+To update your environment, you must provide the correct version number that corresponds with your current version number of Environment Operations Center and the number of FID nodes to display.

 To update your version number, select the correct number from the **Version** drop down menu.
 Your currently installed version number is displayed just above the dropdown menu for reference.